Glossary of technical writing terms

 content management system (CMS)

-Software for managing digital content such as websites.
-See also document management system; help authoring tool.
+A content management system is software for managing digital content such as websites.
+Refer also to component content management system; document management system; help authoring tool.

 contents list